Axion Haloscope Array With $\mathcal{PT}$ Symmetry: Conclusions---

 \section{Conclusions---}

-In this work, we explore the generalization of the axion detector design assisted with $\pt$-symmetric quantum amplifier to be a multiple resonant system for the further enhancement of sensitivity.
-Two generalized scheme configurations are discussed and compared respectively: the \emph{chain detector} configuration and the \emph{binary tree} configuration in terms of the signal and noise response as well as the robustness towards the variation of the optimized system parameters.
-We found that both of these detector configurations have the potential capability of sensitivity enhancement, while the chain detector configuration is less robust toward the breaking of $\pt$ symmetry compared to the binary tree configuration.
+In this work, we explore the generalization of the axion detector design assisted with a $\pt$-symmetric quantum amplifier to be a multiple resonant system for the further enhancement of sensitivity. {With comparable parametric coupling and beam-splitter coupling, a $\pt$-invariant mode $\hat{a} + \hat{c}^\dagger$ is formed, which can transform the signal to the next connected mode without suppression of the signal response.
+Finally, the signal response is further enhanced by flowing through different $\pt$-invariant pairs while the readout noise response function stays the same.} Two generalized scheme configurations are discussed and compared respectively: the \emph{chain detector} configuration and the \emph{binary tree} configuration in terms of the signal and noise response as well as the robustness towards the variation of the optimized system parameters.

+We found that both of these detector configurations have the potential capability of a scan rate enhancement {by broadening the bandwidth of the signal response without increasing the readout noise.
+Considering the variation of experimental parameters, we show that the \emph{chain detector} configuration is less robust toward $\pt$ symmetry breaking than the \emph{binary tree} configuration.}

-In the end, these improvement of detector capability for constraining the axion mass and the axion-photon coupling of the design concept in this work for three different types of electromagnetic resonant experiments (cavity, LC circuit with a static magnetic field and SRF with an AC magnetic field) are also discussed.
-The enhancement to the scan-rate is $\sim {\left(g/\gamma n_{\textrm{occ}}\right)}^{2n/(2n+1)}$.
-The large quality factor $Q_{\textrm{int}}$ of the SRF thus can lead to a great enhancement and probe most of the QCD axion parameter space above kHz.
+{For an electromagnetic resonant system such as a cavity or $LC$ circuit, these $\pt$-symmetric couplings have been already achieved in Refs.\;\cite{PCLC, Bergeal}, thus can be directly applied to most current experiments/proposals.} These improvements of detector capability for constraining the axion mass and the axion-photon coupling of the design concept in this work for three different types of electromagnetic resonant experiments (cavity, $LC$ circuit with a static magnetic field, and SRF with an ac magnetic field) are also discussed. {The enhancement to the scan rate can approach $\sim Q_{\textrm{int}}/ n_{\textrm{occ}}$ for static field experiments, or for SRF searches at sufficiently high axion masses.
+The high-quality factor $Q_{\textrm{int}}$ of the SRF thus can lead to a significant enhancement and probe most of the QCD axion parameter space above kHz. }